Cristian D. Valenzuela, M.D.

 Biography

-Outside of work, his hobbies include running and hiking, piano, chess and watchmaking.
-He is married and a father of two.
+Outside of work, I enjoy running and hiking, playing the piano, playing chess and watchmaking.
+I am married and have three children.

 Education and training